 Half-Life also suffers from many of the above problems, alien contamination, radioactive exposure, constipation, etc. However, props may be given to Valve, the creators of Half-Life, for giving the protagonist Gordon Freeman a protective suit.
 Of course, critics may consider this a cop-out to avoid having to deal with sanitation issues, and for good reason.

 It’s quite possible that future games may include hand sanitizer as a useful in-game item or mini-windshield wipers on the visors of soldiers (like Master Chief).
 Many games already carry in-game advertising, and this would be a perfect place for antibacterial soap companies to plug their products.
 Moreover, there are games like Minecraft that are addressing this issue seriously.
-You get a life-like experience with minecraft shaders 1.14 that you can add to your game for enhanced and colorful graphics in the game.
+You get a life-like experience with minecraft shaders 1.14 that you can add index to your game for enhanced and colorful graphics in the game.

 Imagine wading through a vicious firefight, with blood and alien matter splattered all-around a spaceship command deck.
 Your character pauses, pulls out a can of hand sanitizer, and sprays it over himself, remarking Duke Nukem-style, “Now that’s what I call a ‘clean’ kill.”